Diffusive interactions between photons and electrons, an application to cosmology: Stimulated Transfers

-where contributions from both commutators are displayed explicitly to show that the density matrix evolves at a rate proportional to $\sqrt{n_i}$, the electric field of wave $\veck_i$, and $\sqrt{n_j}$, the electric field of a counter propagating wave $\veck_j$.
+where contributions from both commutators are displayed explicitly to show that the density matrix evolves at a rate proportional to $\sqrt{n_i}$ related to the electric field of wave $\veck_i$, and $\sqrt{n_j}$ for the electric field of a counter-propagating wave $\veck_j$.